RossGoodliffe/blur-image/README.md

 # Blur Image

-Basic HTML/CSS/JS webpage that loads a blured image and slowly unblurs the image
+Basic HTML/CSS/JS webpage that loads a blured image which slowly unblurs